Romanian Constitutional Bar: International recognition

 In Italy, the lawyer's certificates as being registered in the Bota Bar were considered worthless scraps of paper, and the Italians who used them were not allowed to register in the Italian bars or were erased from the Italian bars due to lacking the title "lawyer".
 Each false certificate costs 7000 Euro, plus VAT, payable to the Bota Bar.
 After Viviana Onaca, from the Romanian Justice Department, officially notified the Order or Lawyers from Tivoli, Italy, that UNBR Bota does not exist (i.e. it is neither recognized nor legally established), UNBR Bota attacked her notification in court, but UNBR Bota definitively lost the trial.
+A genuine Italian lawyer who was found in conflict of interest with regard to representing the professional interests of Italian lawyers and to favoring UNBR Bota, was suspended for a year from practicing their profession.

 Affair Bota vs. Romania

 The European Court of Human Rights judged the Affair Bota vs. Romania.
 This is not about being a lawyer, but about a trial regarding unregistered cigarettes (a stamp had to be used in order to show that the cigarettes were legit).